xuehansheng/DyHATR/README.md

 # DyHATR

-This is the source code for ECML-PKDD 2020 paper ["Modeling Dynamic Heterogeneous Network forLink Prediction using Hierarchical Attentionwith Temporal RNN"](https://arxiv.org/abs/2004.01024).
+This is the source code for ECML-PKDD 2020 paper ["Modeling Dynamic Heterogeneous Network for Link Prediction using Hierarchical Attention with Temporal RNN"](https://arxiv.org/abs/2004.01024).

 All readers are welcome to star/fork this repository and use it to reproduce our experiments or train your own data.
 Please kindly cite our paper: